-As you can see, the diagonal striping of the standard uniform set has been retained for the sleeves, but has been made unnecessarily complicated and disjointed by alterations to the spacing and thickness.
+As you can see, the diagonal striping of the standard uniform set has been retained for the sleeves but has been made unnecessarily complicated and disjointed by alterations to the spacing and thickness.
 Adding to the confusion is the lack of continuity between the sleeve striping and that of the tail, which just features a single thick, white block.

 The Mighty Ducks already faced an uphill battle for NHL respect, given that they were owned by the Walt Disney Company and named after a minor hockey team from a children’s movie.
 The release of this sweater only confirmed all the smug dismissiveness of the hockey establishment towards the fledgling Anaheim franchise.

-That all said, for three glorious seasons, 1997-98 through 1999-2000, the Mighty Ducks had alternate jerseys to be proud of.
+That all said, for three glorious seasons, 1997-98 through 1999-00, the Mighty Ducks had alternate jerseys to be proud of.

 They aren’t the best-looking kits, to be sure; the jade one only lasted two of the three seasons mentioned.
 But they aren’t exactly offensive, either.
-Both feature full-length shoulder yokes made up of four different colours (jade, eggplant, silver and yellow – a trim colour likely added to complement the colour of the hockey sticks on the primary crest), along with a different (less generic and overall better, in my opinion) typeface for the names and numbers.
+Both feature full-length shoulder yokes made up of four different colors (jade, eggplant, silver, and yellow – a trim color likely added to complement the color of the hockey sticks on the primary crest), along with a different (less generic and overall better, in my opinion) typeface for the names and numbers.
 Unique socks for these new alternates were rolled out for 1998-99, the year pictured above.

 Given there were two separate third jerseys, one white and one dark, it’s reasonable to speculate the Mighty Ducks might have been testing the waters regarding potentially replacing their standard home and away kits.
-Obviously, the experiment ended in favour of the originals, with the jade alternate eliminated ahead of the 1999-2000 campaign and the white done away with the following year.
+Obviously, the experiment ended in favor of the originals, with the jade alternate eliminated ahead of the 1999-2000 campaign and the white done away with the following year.

 And that’s a shame, as the white alternate in particular shows real promise.
-I’m not a fan of the excessive striping on either sweater (especially the silver – it darkens and dampens an already dim colour palette), and the sock pattern is too blocky for my taste, but there’s something there in the overall general design.
+I’m not a fan of the excessive striping on either sweater (especially the silver – it darkens and dampens an already dim color palette), and the sock pattern is too blocky for my taste, but there’s something there in the overall general design.

-As simple, more traditional complements to the Mighty Ducks’ weird and wonderful home and away uniforms, these third jerseys were the right design at the right time, and, with some tweaks, would have looked truly magnificent.
+As simple, more traditional complements to the Mighty Ducks’ weird and wonderful home and away uniforms, these third jerseys were the right design at the right time and, with some tweaks, would have looked truly magnificent.

 Darkness Falls Upon Mighty Ducks

 In 2003-04, the Mighty Ducks sought to do away with their cartoonish past by adding a more menacing third jersey to their aesthetic arsenal.
 Unfortunately, it looked like this:

 In its place, a handwriting-like script reads “Anaheim” and is topped with a “MIGHTY DUCKS” wordmark.
 The shoulder patch is even worse, composed of nothing but an overlapping “MD.”
 Real inspirational.
-The Mighty Ducks tried to do something fresh, new and exciting for their third sweater.
-Instead, they ended up with a kit that is not only depressing, but downright boring – the worst possible quality an NHL jersey can have.
+The Mighty Ducks tried to do something fresh, new, and exciting for their third sweater.
+Instead, they ended up with a kit that is not only depressing but downright boring – the worst possible quality an NHL jersey can have.

 Darkness Reigns Supreme in Orange County